YuMi-coding/YuMi-coding.github.io/source/about/index.md

 Address:  11401 Euclid Avenue, Ste 605, Cleveland, Ohio, USA, 44106

+My principal areas of interest lie in **Software-Defined Networking**, **Mobility Networking**, and **network performance optimization**.
+My work predominantly explores two key research directions.

+The first concentrates on utilizing **Machine Learning** techniques to enhance network performance, encompassing areas like network security and network stack tuning.

+The second research focus revolves around the improvement of **network mobility** by leveraging in-network computing techniques.
+This is facilitated by the utilization of **eBPF** and **SRv6**, which assist in constructing an overlay.

-I am most interested in **Software-Defined Networking**, **Data center Networking** and network performance optimization, especially in enabling **virtual network functions** in SDNs and enhancing network throughput by adopting **in network computing techniques**.
-I have experience in developing network functions and hacking complex network systems.
+I have a wealth of experience in both the development of network functions and the intricate manipulation of complex network systems.

 ## Education